 Try it yourself: Branding your Help Center

-- In Guide, click the Settings icon () in the sidebar, then click Customize design.
+- In Guide Admin, click the Settings icon () in the sidebar, then click Customize design.

-- In the Appearance section, change the background color of the page by clicking the color picker.
+- In the Colors section, change the background color of the page by clicking the color picker.

 If you know the hexadecimal value of your company's brand color, you can enter it manually in the text box.
 Example: FFDB9C.

 When you make a change, the page refreshes to let you preview it on the page.
-Changes don't take effect until you click Publish changes.
+Changes don't take effect until you click Publish.

-- To add a logo, click the Change button and upload an image.
+- To add a logo, in the Brand section, click Replace and upload an image.